-Part 1: Raj Patel, food activist, scholar, and author of two important books: Stuffed and Starved: The Hidden Battle for the World Food System and his new book (now on the New York Times Best Seller list), The Value of Nothing: How to Reshape Market Society and Redefine Democracy shares his views about our market driven economy, and what he sees as a necessary direction forward for civilization to survive, and people and communities to flourish.
+Published: February 3, 2010.
+Part 1: Raj Patel, food activist, scholar, is the author of two important books: Stuffed and Starved: The Hidden Battle for the World Food System and his latest book (now on the New York Times Best Seller list), The Value of Nothing: How to Reshape Market Society and Redefine Democracy.
+In this interview, Patel shares his views about our market driven economy, and what he sees as a necessary direction forward for civilization to survive, and people and communities to flourish.

 In his previous book, Stuffed and Starved, Patel examined the global food system, and the transnational corporations that ultimately control the price and availability of the food we buy in the supermarket.
 From giant food processors to goliath food distribution and transportation companies to global agrichemical and seed companies, the bigger the corporation, the greater their potential competitive advantage by managing costs through economies of scale, and through the ability to exercise monopolistic might and political power.
 In key sectors of the global food system, the cost of entry demands a substantial degree of largesse—money.
 Do these advantages result in substantial benefits to the farmer, to the eater, to local communities, to the environment?